yanchaoluo/STAT545-hw-Luo-Yanchao/hw10/hw10_Luo_Yanchao.md

     ## [1] "7.0/10"

-From above, we got the same result as making API queries “by hand�? using httr.
+From above, we got the same result as making API queries ??by hand?? using httr.

 ``` r
 url_titles2 <- "http://www.imdb.com/chart/top?ref_=nv_mv_250_6"